 Mental Health and Wellbeing

-The AOD Research Network comprises Western researchers with a range of disciplinary backgrounds including psychology, social work, criminology and public health.
+The Addictions Research Network comprises Western researchers with a range of disciplinary backgrounds including psychology, social work, criminology and public health.
 The network aims to foster high quality research on critical substance use issues facing communities within South Western and Western Sydney.

 EDBI comprises researchers at Western with an active interest in eating disorders and body image.
 We come from varied disciplines and professional backgrounds including medicine, psychology, nursing, exercise science.